smellsblue/railsconfevents.com/README.md

 to be filled in on the Callback URL field.

-* In the 'Keys and Access Tokens' tab, copy the 'Consumer Key (API Key)' and 'Consumer Secret (API Secret)' values into application.yml with the keys RAILSCONFEVENTS_TWITTER_KEY and RAILSCONFEVENTS_TWITTER_SECRET, respectively.
+* In the 'Keys and Access Tokens' tab, copy the 'Consumer Key (API Key)' and 'Consumer Secret (API Secret)' values and provide them for twitter_consumer_key and twitter_consumer_secret respectively.

 * Towards the bottom of the same page, click the button to activate "Your Access Token".
-Copy the 'Access Token' and 'Access Token Secret' to your application.yml as TWITTER_ACCESS_TOKEN and TWITTER_ACCESS_SECRET, respectively.
+Copy the 'Access Token' and 'Access Token Secret' and provide them for twitter_access_token and twitter_access_secret respectively.

 ## Ideas?